A well-organized office saves time and makes for a happier you — and happier co-workers.

 Use Browser Bookmarks for Quick Reference

-Do you ever spend time hunting for links to recurring reference sites or login screens?
-Or not remember where to find them?
-Bookmark them and organize bookmarks into folders, so you can get to them in a couple of clicks.
+Bookmark recurring reference sites or login screens and organize bookmarks into folders, so you can get to them in a couple of clicks.

 Save Favorites Lists for Recurring Orders

-Another timesaver is to save favorites lists at online retailers you use regularly.
+Another time saver is to save favorites lists at online retailers you use regularly.
 That way you don’t have to look up the same supplies every time you buy.
-Sites like Staples.com let you save favorites lists, and it’s super convenient.
+Sites like Amazon, and Staples.com let you save favorites lists, and it’s super convenient.

 Archive Old Files